Montlake Cut: Environmental impact

 The effects on the water level of Lake Washington also resulted in a great reduction of the salmon population in the lake.
 The Black River gave the Duwamish people salmon, which was an important part of their diet and a major part of their spirituality.

 Although the ecosystem of the Montlake Cut has since recovered, the damages were major at the time.

 Present day

 The industrial uses of the Montlake Cut have since decreased, and it is now primarily used for leisure boating and recreational uses.
 The cut is a popular location of recreational swimming and sunbathing for University of Washington students during the spring and summer.

-The cut is home to the University of Washington Rowing Team, serving as the final 500 meters of the 2,000-meter racecourse.
+The cut is home to the University of Washington rowing team, serving as the final 500 meters of the 2,000-meter racecourse.

 It is the site of the annual Windermere Cup crew regatta and the Seattle Yacht Club's Opening Day Boat Parade, both of which take place on the first Saturday in May.

-The commercial uses of the Montlake Cut are still important.
-The Port of Seattle's Fisherman's Terminal, located in the west of Seattle on Salmon Bay, is the home of many commercial fishing boats that are required to pass through the Ballard locks and the Montlake Cut to travel to the coast and Alaska.